 Carbuncles leave embarrassing scars and overcoming them may seem like a daunting task.
 There are several treatments that can help in fading these scars effectively –

 - Chemical peel – Few sessions of chemical peel performed by a dermatologist will remove any scar left behind by a carbuncle.
 Chemical peels gently slough off the dead skin cells and hyperpigmentation caused by a carbuncle.
-A plant extract based concoction of carrying strength is applied over the skin and controlled exfoliation is administered clinically.
-This helps in removing the scars along with dead skin cells from upper layer
+A plant extract-based concoction of carrying strength is applied over the skin and controlled exfoliation is administered clinically.
+This helps in removing the scars along with dead skin cells from the upper layer

-- Laser – Laser has the penetrative power to go deep in to the layers of your skin and eradicate any signs of scarred tissue.
+- Laser – Laser has the penetrative power to go deep into the layers of your skin and eradicate any signs of scarred tissue.
 A controlled beam is targeted at the scar tissues which causes controlled thermal injury thus stimulating newer collagen production.
 This brings about new cells from beneath

 - Skin Lightening creams – Bleaching creams and lotions with AHA, BHA acids, kojic acids, arbutin acid etc. are excellent at lightening blemishes and hyperpigmentation caused by carbuncles.
 Check with a dermatologist for a suitable product

-- Retinoid – Retinols are recommended by dermatologists as they contain Vitamin A, a highly effective exfoliator used to remove the upper layers of skin in order to reveal younger, blemish free skin.
+- Retinoid – Retinols are recommended by dermatologists as they contain Vitamin A, a highly effective exfoliator used to remove the upper layers of skin in order to reveal younger, blemish-free skin.